Code-Institute-Submissions/vinyl-punks/README.md

 `pip install -r requirements.txt`

-*You will also have to set up an* `env.py` *file in the root directory of your project, and set up variables for IP, PORT, SECRET_KEY, .
-In addition, you will have to setup a new collection and databases for the project in mongoDB.*
+*You will also have to set up an* `env.py` *file in the root directory of your project, and set up variables for STRIPE_PUBLIC_KEY, SECRET_KEY, STRIPE_SECRET_KEY, STRIPE_WH_SECRET and DEVELOPMENT.
+In addition, you will have to set up the local sqLite database.*

 For more information, visit [Cloning a repository](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) on github.